 4. I want to learn.

 A fun aspect of writing is proofreading.
-Every time I go over what I just wrote or even wrote a long time ago, I learn so much about myself in a many ways.
+Every time I go over what I just wrote or even wrote a long time ago, I learn so much about myself in so many ways.

-I learn about what I am deficient at for one thing, as I find myself improperly using commas or implementing the wrong word.
-More importantly, however, I learn more about myself personally, reminding myself of thoughts I once had.
+I learn about my own deficiencies for one thing, as I find myself improperly using commas or implementing the wrong word.
+More importantly, however, I learn more about myself personally, reminding myself of thoughts I once had and have since forgotten.

 Have you ever re-read something you were really proud of a few years ago?
 It blows my mind sometimes when I read articles on this blog from just a year ago, and it is always a refreshing experience.